The tale of a seasoned developer — Part II

 This is the second part of this series.
 You might want to read the first part if you haven't already, of course.

 As always I was not really following a plan or a goal when I decided to change jobs.
 I was just starting to feel compressed, and bored and maybe I just wanted to cleanse and heal the scars left in place by the awful events of the last part of 1999 and the injurious Y2K.
 I was also feeling that maybe–just maybe–I should give a try to the management career path.
 Stop being “just” a software developer and try to be more of a project manager.
 Maybe.

 “You will regret this choice: you’re an engineer” — My former boss

-I was hired by EDS, a company providing outsourcing software developers and contractors to other (big) companies, as a project manager.
+I resigned from my very first employer in the year 2000 an I was hired immediately after by EDS, a company providing outsourcing software developers and contractors to other (big) companies.

 One of the company’s clients was a bank, Monte dei Paschi di Siena, one of the most important banks in Italy.
 EDS was working on setting up a system to handle the bank’s internal financial investments.
 The system provided both a server/middleware part and a client.
 Using that client, the users were able to investigate how many stocks or derivatives positions were active, how they were doing and obviously close old or open new positions.

 It was also the first time I left my hometown to go to live in another city, together with other people.
 Yet another turning point.

 Technically the system was basically an integration with proprietary software providing the core management platform, which exposed a sort of DSL and a CASE tool to put things together and write user interfaces.
 There might have been some Java bit here and there also, but I don’t remember clearly.

 The developers’ work was done using some SUN workstation, horribly locked down and without connection to anything else than the secluded internal LAN.
 Obviously, as I promptly realized, there was nothing worthy to be gained or learned from a technical point of view in such an environment.